 I´ve written before about yoga poses to improve your core strength and balance, and I´m blown away by how often that article is shared.

-As a fitness instructor, certified yoga teacher (RYT500) and woman in midlife (I will turn 57 later this year), I rely heavily on core strength.
+As a fitness instructor, certified yoga teacher (RYT500, and woman in midlife, 58 at the time of this writing, I rely heavily on core strength.